Netanyahu admits Israeli forces killed NGO workers in Gaza

 US urges ‘impartial investigation’

-The attack on the aid convoy drew widespread outrage.
+The attack on the aid convoy drew widespread outrage and criticism from some of Israel’s main allies.

 The UK summoned Israel’s ambassador in London to express its “unequivocal condemnation of the appalling killing” of the WCK workers.